 - Group 3 Aviation

 - U.S. Aviators

 Study to become an aviation mechanic at the Aircraft Mechanic Program, offered by the North Valley Occupational Center (NVOC) at their Aviation Center located at VNY.
 The program consists of 45 subject areas presented in three separate classes: technical training, classroom work, and hands-on experience.
 The program takes approximately 2.5 years to complete and prepares students for the FAA licensing exam in General Airframe and Powerplant Mechanics.

 AVIATION CAREERS EDUCATION (ACE) ACADEMY

 This free, week-long summer program is open to all 7th- 12th grade students and designed to introduce them to career opportunities within the aviation/aeronautical industry, as well as general knowledge about Van Nuys Airport.
 The program includes visits to industry locations all over greater Los Angeles, including LAX, Long Beach Airport, Camarillo Airport, the Los Angeles Air Force Base, and more.
 Applications are being accepted for 2018.
-Call (818) 442-6526 or download the application from the LAWA website.
+Call (818) 442-6526 or download the application from the VNY website.